 Cat and dog pet insurance is the most widely available pet insurance and there are numerous providers that offer cover for your dog or cat.
 If you are looking to insure your horse, small mammal or exotic pet you will typically need to visit a specialist provider.
-The easiest way to find a pet insurance deal is to look on a comparison website.
+The easiest way to find a pet insurance deal is to look on a comparison website such as Compare the Market or MoneySuperMarket*.
 Comparison websites are the quickest and easiest way to insure your dog or cat as they search the market for the best deal for your pet.
 It is important to remember, however, that comparison sites do not generally search the whole market so they may not necessarily offer you the cheapest deal available.
 Sometimes it can be cheaper to visit the provider directly so it is best to shop around to see if you can get a better deal elsewhere.
 Pet insurance for small animals, exotic animals and horses is more niche and you will need to visit a provider that specialises in the animal you wish to insure.

 We compare some of the best pet insurance providers for each pet insurance type in the following articles: